-If any individual wishes to use a Chosen Name or specify pronouns, they must do so through the Office of the Registrar.
+If any student wishes to use a Chosen Name or specify pronouns, they must do so through the Office of the Registrar.
+If any employee wishes to use a Chosen Name or specify pronouns, they must do so through Human Resources.

-If an individual wishes to change their legal name, they must do so through the Office of the Registrar and should be prepared to provided legal documentation of the change.
-A photo ID and documentation such as a driver's license, marriage certificate, social security card, etc. that supports a name change must be brought to the Registrar's Office and the appropriate form completed.
+If an individual wishes to change their legal name, they must do so through the Office of the Registrar if a student or the Human Resources Office if an employee and should be prepared to provide legal documentation of the change such as a driver's license, marriage certificate, social security card, etc. that supports a name change must be brought to the appropriate office and the appropriate form completed.

-Individuals may also change their sex designation in the College's records system by submitting legal documentation to the Office of the Registrar.
+Individuals may also change their sex designation in the College's records system by submitting legal documentation to the Office of the Registrar if a student or Human Resources Office if an employee.
 Legal documentation may include a valid driver's license, birth certificate, court documents, or a person's passport on which the sex designation is indicated.